 In the industrial sector, in addition to the potential use of green hydrogen as described above for the power generation sector, carbon capture and sequestration could reduce GHG emissions.
 Depending on the specific technology, carbon capture and sequestration may also reduce emissions of some other pollutants, but in many cases does not.
-While carbon capture technology requires energy, which can lead to additional power sector emissions,141 potential increases in emissions for powering carbon capture and sequestration source.
+While carbon capture technology requires energy, which can lead to additional power sector emissions, 141 potential increases in emissions for powering carbon capture and sequestration would depend on the energy generation source.